nsfm/dualsense-ts/CONTRIBUTING.md

 # Contributing to `dualsense-ts`

-Thanks for caring enough about this project to check out these guidelines - new contributors are always welcome!
+Thanks for caring enough about this project to check out these guidelines!
+New contributors are always welcome.

 ## Bugs & Feature Requests